 Out of Plane / Perpendicular

 Out of plane or perpendicular cantilever connections may occur at any point along the moment frame.
-Where these connections occur at the SidePlate® connection on the column, they must be coordinated with SidePlate® Systems.
-Provide the cantilever and backspan beam sizes as well as the loading (if it is not taken from the analysis software) and precise location (if other than centered).
+Where these connections occur at the SidePlate connection on the column, the gravity forces are included in the SidePlate connection design.
+If accurate cantilever and backspan beam sizes and geometry are not included in the analysis model, these should be coordinated with SidePlate Systems to ensure adequate connection designs.

-Figure E4 - SidePlate® Connection Protected Zones; a) field bolted and b) field welded
+Figure E3 - SidePlate Connection Protected Zones; a) field bolted and b) field welded

 NOTE: that it is acceptable to weld to the face of the side plates outside of the protected zone provided that connections do not interfere with the fabrication and erection of the system.

-Each configuration of the SidePlate® connection has a span to depth limit.
-The hinge-to-hinge span of the beam can be approximated by the following equation (final span to depth calculations are done by SidePlate® connection design software and provided in calculations):
+Each SidePlate connection type has a span to depth limit.
+The hinge-to-hinge span of the beam can be approximated by the following equation (final span to depth calculations are done by SidePlate connection design software and provided in the calculation package):

 The ratio of the hinge-to-hinge span of the beam, Lh, to beam depth, d, shall be limited to: